 - application triggering service as specified for Nnef_Trigger_Delivery service in clause 4.13.2 of TS 23.502 [3] or the device triggering procedure via T8 in clause 5.17 of TS 23.682 [17] for the EEC Triggering service described in clause 8.16.

+- AF specific UE ID retrieval as specified in clause 4.15.10 of TS 23.502 [3] to obtain an identifier that can be used when invoking further NEF provided services (e.g., location monitoring).

 NOTE 1: While obtaining UE's location or analytics information using 3GPP core network capabilities for the request over EDGE-1 interface, if the EEC registration request from the UE indicates the UE mobility support requirement, the EES as per ECSP policy and EAS requirements may decide whether to subscribe to NEF or NWDAF for UE location information or its analytics.

 NOTE 2: If required, EES can determine UE’s serving PLMN information through procedures described in clause 8.18.
 Further, as required, EES can use this information to utilize 3GPP capabilities provided by UE’s serving PLMN.

+NOTE 3: When utilizing 3GPP core network capabilities, the EES, acting as an Application Function (AF) as defined in TS 23.503 [12], may use its EESID as the AF Identifier.
+Alternatively, when an EES is acting on behalf of an EAS that is also considered an AF, the EES may pass the EASID as the AF identifier in place of its EESID if it is authorized to do so.